Spectral Lower Bounds for the Quantum Chromatic Number of a Graph -- Part II: Implications for quantum chromatic number

-It is straightforward that this collection of orthogonal projectors satisfy the completeness and orthogonality conditions in Definition \ref{def:Q-coloring}, so this completes the quantum coloring.
-We note in passing that with $4|n$, a proof that $\omega(\Omega(n)) = n$ would provide a proof of the Hadamard Conjecture, which dates from 1867.
+This new collection of orthogonal projectors also satisfy the completeness and orthogonality conditions in Definition \ref{def:Q-coloring}. \end{proof} We note in passing that with $4|n$, a proof that $\omega(\Omega(n)) = n$, where $\omega(G)$ denotes the clique number of $G$, would provide a proof of the Hadamard Conjecture, which dates from 1867.

 Vertex Transitive($12, 27$) and Vertex Transitive($12, 54$) are examples of non-SRGs for which Theorem \ref{thm:secondbound} is exact with $\chi_q = 4$.
 Barbell graphs and irregular complete $q-$partite graphs have $\chi_q = \chi$, using Theorem \ref{thm:firstbound}.